 Human Resources conducts orientation sessions to help new staff and faculty get connected to the community and processes at USF.
 We recommend attending orientation during your first week, so that you have the information required to submit benefits enrollment paperwork within your first 30 days.

-- The Academic Provost’s Office also conducts orientations for new faculty, along with other new-faculty workshops and events throughout the year.
+- New Faculty are required to attend a Human Resources benefits orientation.
+The Academic Provost’s Office also conducts orientations for new faculty, along with other new-faculty workshops and events throughout the year.

-Ali Tabor (Professional Development Coordinator) conducts the New Staff Employment Orientation, introducing new staff to important university policies, programs, and websites.
-Ali also explains the forms and processes new staff need to complete within the first few days and weeks of their employment.
+Employment orientation introduces new staff to important university policies, programs, and websites.
+New staff will learn about the forms and processes that they need to complete within the first few days and weeks of their employment.

 Human Resources hosts a quarterly university welcome session to introduce new staff to USF, including:

 *USF Vision, Mission and Values

 All upcoming sessions will take place from 9:00am - 11:30am:

 - Thursday, December 10, 2015: Lone Mountain Main 100

 - Thursday, June 16, 2016: Lone Mountain Main 100

 Before attending the University Welcome, please watch The Olive video (below) and a required Title IX video.